Residency in New Zealand for doctors

 If you are not yet a specialist and you completed your primary medical degree and internship in the UK or Ireland then you may be eligible for the Competent Authority Pathway.
 This is the most common pathway for non-specialist doctors to gain registration in New Zealand.
 You can apply for full general registration after six months of provisional general supervision.

 To work as a specialist in New Zealand, you must have an appropriate specialist qualification.
 MCNZ will compare your training, qualifications, and experience to those of a New Zealand-trained and vocationally registered doctor in the same area of medicine.
 These assessments aren’t cheap and don’t guarantee you a job offer, but they’re an essential step.
 VOC3 Vocational (specialist) pathway is the most common route to medical registration and is a merit-based system.
-If you have the right credentials, the Special Purpose – Locum Tenens pathway is a great option if you’re interested in a fixed-term position of up to 12 months.
+If you have the proper credentials, the Special Purpose – Locum Tenens pathway is an excellent option if you’re interested in a fixed-term position of up to 12 months.
 In some cases, you can apply for both pathways.
 Your Solutions Specialist can help you navigate your options.

 Medical pathways to New Zealand for Australian doctors